 EXCELLENCE IN MANUFACTURING/K-12 PARTNERSHIPS AWARDS - The Alliance believes it is critically important for manufacturers to work with and support education.
 The awards spotlight best practices throughout the New North region.

 GET REAL MATH! - The Get Real Math videos showcase numerous math skills used in the real world.
-The videos help answer the question, 'When am I every going to use this?'
-Each video features a lesson plan created by a regional math teacher.
+The videos help answer the student question, 'When am I every going to use this in the real world?'
+The videos feature a lesson plan created by a math teacher to be used in the classroom.
+All the videos, teacher lesson plans and student worksheets are free.
+The videos can be part of a school's academic and career planning (ACP).
 The Get Real Math Premiere is held each fall and debuts the latest videos.

 K-12 TASK FORCE - Focused on working with K-12 and engaging parents about manufacturing careers.